arcoirislabs/cordova-plugin-mqtt/README.md

 1. No support for authentication yet.
 2. Added new functions to publish, unsubscribe, disconnect.
 3. Fixed some crash bugs.
+4. Now every function is threaded using Cordova.getThreadPool().
+So no more blocking of UI due to previous implementation

 ### Documentation